Skip to content

 Save figures

-save string path to the saved file ./Sumstats1_Sumstats2_effect_comparison_plot.png
+save string or bool path to the saved file or True to use default name False

 SNP List